fucktardcto/punchlines/README.md

-#How Does the Fucktard Punchline Bot Work?
+# How Does the Fucktard Punchline Bot Work?

-*Step 1: Viewing a Punchline*
+**Step 1: Viewing a Punchline**
-Execute the command /punchline or /punchline@FucktardPunchlineBot.
+Execute the command `/punchline` or `/punchline@FucktardPunchlineBot`.
 This will display a random "fucktard" punchline contributed by the community.

-*Step 2: Submitting a Punchline*
+**Step 2: Submitting a Punchline**
-Use the command /punchline_add or /punchline_add@FucktardPunchlineBot followed by your punchline.
+Use the command `/punchline_add` or `/punchline_add@FucktardPunchlineBot` followed by your punchline.
 This action submits your punchline to the bot's repository on GitHub.

-*Step 3: Punchline Verification*
+**Step 3: Punchline Verification**
 After submission, the punchline is reviewed to ensure it is not spam or inappropriate content.
 Once verified, your punchline will be added to the Fucktard Punchline Bot's collection.

-*Development Note:*
+**Development Note**
 The Fucktard Punchline Bot is developed by a group of degen people who believe in $fcktard.
 It's a living project that evolves with contributions from its community.

 ```
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░▒░░░░░▒░░░░░░░░░░░░░░░░░░░
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░▓░░░░░░▒░░░░░░░░░░░░░░░░░░